Concordium/concordium-node/concordium-node/docs/SetupKubernetes.md

   name: cluster-admin
 subjects:
 - kind: ServiceAccount
-  name: ReplaceThisWithUsername
   name: mj
   namespace: kube-system
 ```

 ## Modify weavenet
 For AWS we want to be able to see client IPs.
 For now we need to modify weave to suit this need.
-Change image to weaveworks/weave-kube:2.4.0 or newer.
 Under env add a new object,
 ```
               {
                 "name": "NO_MASQ_LOCAL",
                 "value": "1"
               }
 ```

-Also remember to change weave-npc image to weaveworks/weave-npc:2.4.0

 ## Install cert-manager
 ```